bmickael/KFS/README.md

 # CAUTION: NEVER BE A SUDOER NOR A ROOT FOR THE RUST INSTALLATION !

 Now, it's the time to install Rust, The main code of the kernel is in this langage, so you have to follow this procedure to install it.
 The curl program and a internet connexion are required to launch the installation.
-The total installation of rust takes approximately 1 GB of disk space so maybe you have to delete some porn videos to free disk space.
+The total installation of rust takes approximately 1 GB of disk space.

 ## If you dont have rust on your computer
 First, launch the main install procedure: https://www.rust-lang.org/tools/install